mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Temple Elder, Priest of Sera, Community Leader **Age:** 78 | **Alignment:** Lawful Good
+**Role:** Temple Elder, Priest of Sera, Community Leader

+### Background
 Elder Tremont has served Sera's temple for 50 years.
 Gentle, wise, and deeply connected to his community.
 Baptized half the city, buried the other half.

+### Connections
-**Connections:** Respected by all faiths.
+Respected by all faiths.
 Mediates disputes.
 Has married nobles and commoners alike.

+\column
+{{descriptive
+#### Secrets (DM Only)
-**Secrets:** Performed a forbidden ritual once to save a dying child.
-It worked, but he's never been sure if he did right.
-That child is now a powerful figure in the city.
+1. Performed a forbidden ritual once to save a dying child.
+2. It worked, but he's never been sure if he did right.
+3. That child is now a powerful figure in the city.
+}}

+### Hooks
-**Hooks:** Quest giver for religious matters.
-Could provide sanctuary.
-The forbidden ritual could resurface.
-Good source for healing or information.
+- Quest giver for religious matters.
+- Could provide sanctuary.
+- The forbidden ritual could resurface.
+- Good source for healing or information.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}